gilch/hissp/docs/glossary.rst

    module-local tag
    fully-qualified tag
-      A `tagging token` that ends in one or more number sign (``#``) characters (also known called "hash" characters,
+      A `tagging token` that ends in one or more number sign (``#``) characters (also known as "hash" characters,
       making these "hash tags" when distinguishing them from other `tagging token`\ s.)
       If it includes a `module handle` part, it's a fully-qualified tag.
       Any callable accessible this way can be applied as a tag.